 This is a major issue of retention for independent health practitioners.
 Through no fault of their own, honest Australian businesses are losing patients to competitors who are in bed with particular health funds.
-To remain independent, these practices are being forced into a scenario where some patients incur huge out-of-pocket gaps for their treatment simply because the opt not to participate as a preferred provider (or perhaps were rejected participation).
+To remain independent, these practices are being forced into a scenario where some patients incur huge out-of-pocket gaps for their treatment simply because they opt not to participate as a preferred provider (or perhaps were rejected participation).
 Poor rebates can negatively affect overall attendance and repeat business from customers, especially for preventative and ongoing health services.
-If the service costs the customer too much, they just don’t come back as often – it becomes a grudge service.
+If the service costs the customer too much, they just don’t come back as often – it becomes a grudging service.

 In this common scenario, the patient is being forced to choose between lucrative health fund rebates and their own right to choose who they attend for treatment.
 We’ve spoken to countless people who come to us for help because they’ve been attending their trusted health professional for years and more and don’t want to have to change just because their fund pays more somewhere else.
 It’s just bad news all round for independent health practice.